Jakub-Walkowiak/pet-forum/README.md

 #### Database setup

-Database structure and queries to recreate it (in an existing psql database) can be found in /back-end/db_schema.sql Additionally, you can run fixtures.sql on your database to fill it with some starting data
+Database structure and queries to recreate it (in an existing psql database) can be found in /back-end/db_schema.sql.
+Additionally, you can run fixtures.sql on your database to fill it with some starting data.

 > [!IMPORTANT]
 > While the fixture db contains file *paths* for images, you will still need to copy the *actual* images from imgs-fixtures into the images directory set in .env.
 I would *not* recommend using imgs-fixtures as that directory, as it is also used during testing, and changing its structure could potentially affect testing.
 Additionally, /back-end/testing.png is not registered in the databse and is only relevant for tests.